n8n-io/n8n-docs/docs/example/rename.md

 ---
-title: Replace JSON Key
+title: Rename JSON Key
 descpriton: This is a Sample Workflow for demonstrating Rename Keys Node
 tags:
   - Workflow²
   - Example
-  - Replace
+  - Rename

 ---